At the time of our last full, published article, 27 of the 139 plumbing

-What kind of pipe will be used.
-Copper pipewhich can be used for water
+Type of pipe to be used.
+Copper pipewhich can be used for water supply

-supply lines, drainage lines, and vent linesis extremely long-lasting
+lines, drainage lines, and vent linesis extremely long-lasting but expensive.

-but expensive.
-Cast-iron pipewhich can be used only for drain linesis
+Cast-iron pipewhich can be used only for drain linesis also extremely

-also extremely long-lasting but difficult to work with.
-If you want these
+long-lasting but difficult to work with.
+If you want these materials, specify

-materials, specify that beforehand.
-Otherwise, your plumber might use cheaper
+that beforehand.
+Otherwise, your plumber might use cheaper steel or plastic

-Where fixtures will be located and where pipes will run.
-Sometimes a few
+Location of fixtures and where pipes will run.
+Sometimes a few inches can

-inches can make a big difference in the difficulty of a plumbing job.
-If
+make a big difference in the difficulty of a plumbing job.
+If you have

-you have not spelled out what you want (ideally, in a sketch or plan),
+not spelled out what you want (ideally in a sketch or plan), you may meet

-you may meet a lot of resistance when you want them to put your sink just
+a lot of resistance when you want your sink installed just a little to

 Who breaks up the floor, cuts holes in the wall, patches floor and walls,

-hangs the sink, does the carpentry, hauls away debris.
-Do not assume any
+hangs the sink, performs the carpentry, hauls away debris.
+Do not assume

-of these jobs is included if theyre not mentioned in your agreement.
-Some
+any of these jobs is included if theyre not specified in your agreement.

 Choose fixtures with an eye to the availability of replacement parts.
 Fixing

-your faucet in a few years will cost less than a new one.
+your faucet in a few years will cost less than replacing it.